 This weekly brief highlights the latest Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. news to provide insight into the latest threats to various industries.

-“The Department of Health and Human Services has issued a warning to healthcare sector organizations about a phishing email campaign that pretends to be HIPAA compliance audit communications from HHS’ Office for Civil Rights.
+“The Department of Health and Human Services has issued a warning to healthcare sector organizations about a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. email campaign that pretends to be HIPAA compliance audit communications from HHS’ Office for Civil Rights.

 In a Nov.
 28 email alert, OCR says that its officials have been made aware that a phishing email is being circulated on “mock” HHS departmental letterhead under the signature of OCR Director Jocelyn Samuels.
 The fake email appears to be an official government communication, and targets employees of HIPAA-covered entities and their business associates, Samuels says in the OCR alert.”

 “Russia said on Friday it had uncovered a plot by foreign spy agencies to sow chaos in Russia’s banking system via a coordinated wave of cyber attacks and fake social media reports about banks going bust.